Note on identifying four-dimensional vacuum solutions from Weyl invariants: Weyl invariants for type-D spacetime

+The above algorithm that using simple non-solution tetrad bases to compute the Weyl invariants of algebraic construction can be extended to the calculation of invariants with covariant derivatives.
 In the NP formalism or other tetrad formalism, the tensor fields are projected onto the tetrad frame.
 The tensor fields are then obtained from the direct product of the tetrad components and the tetrad bases, such as the Weyl tensor in \eqref{Weyl}.
 Crucially, the tetrad components are scalar fields.
 The covariant derivative of the Weyl tensor, \be